Tesla Solar Review: Guide to Costs, Services & More (2023)

 It’s important to understand that Tesla’s strengths lie more in its technology than its customer service.
 If you order a solar system directly through Tesla, your representative will outsource the installation to a subcontractor in your area.
 This will involve a third party which can cause delays and miscommunication.

 There are a large number of companies certified to install Tesla products that can provide you with reliable customer service, maintenance and backend support.
-In fact, the majority of the companies we recommend can procure and install Tesla products.
+In fact, the majority of the solar companies we recommend can procure and install Tesla products.

 FAQ: Tesla Solar Products